longtommkt/mywebsite1/_posts/2024-12-05-team-kraken-hunters-is-in.md

 layout: post
 title:  "Team Kraken Hunters is in"
 author: daril
-categories: [ Jekyll, tutorial ]
+categories: [ News, Game Studios ]
 image: assets/images/TKHSignUp.png
-description:"Learn about the partnership between Long Tom and Team Kraken Hunters, aiming to create impactful benchmarks for the gaming industry." image_alt:"Team Kraken Hunters signing up"
+description: "Learn about the partnership between Long Tom and Team Kraken Hunters, aiming to create impactful benchmarks for the gaming industry."
+image_alt: "Team Kraken Hunters signing up"
 ---
 I write this article with great joy, as I feel I am creating not just a company, but an organism that sustains itself and fosters cooperation and prosperity throughout the surrounding ecosystem.